telerik/fiddler-docs/knowledge-base/SessionFlags.md

 **x-no-decrypt**

 If set on a CONNECT tunnel, the traffic in the tunnel will not be decrypted.
-Requires Fiddler v2.0.8.9 or later.
+Requires Fiddler Classic v2.0.8.9 or later.

 **https-Client-Certificate**

 Filename of client certificate (e.g. .CER) that should be attached to this secure request.
-Requires Fiddler v2.1.0.3 or later.
+Requires Fiddler Classic v2.1.0.3 or later.